HB200 Adult Sex Crimes Investigations Course – New Training Dates Announced

 • techniques of writing reports

-**Lodging and per diem are available on a case by case basis**
+**Officers are responsible for their own per diem – Lodging available on a case by case basis**